Skip to main content

 • Time will be provided to review/complete paperwork and use the bathroom before programming begins.

-• All gear is provided and no prior experience is necessary.
+• All gear is provided, and no prior experience is necessary.

 Kayaking and Canoeing Near Cheat Lake